edxploit/iOS-Shortcuts/README.md

 /---------------------------------------------------------------------------------------------------------------/

-- How many days left for a date
+- How many days left for a date?

+#Select Start Date

 <img width="343" alt="Screenshot 2024-04-30 at 4 37 18 PM" src="https://github.com/edxploit/iOS-Shortcuts/assets/43484396/0e019e1f-efc5-4333-8998-6394a9a430f5">